 - Strengthen the supportive muscles of your shoulder with regular exercises

 - Avoid overuse or overstretching of the shoulder

 - Do not continue an exercise or activity if you experience pain and get yourself evaluated if pain persists beyond a few days.

-If you have experienced multidirectional instability of the shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced multidirectional instability of the shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.